TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/002 Architecture.md

 The "UI" layer has a "sub-layer" marked "View models".
 That is because they are often tightly intertwined with the UI.
 I.e. the View models are not a separate layer or component.

 Now, we will need at least two new components: one per layer.
 That leaves the interfaces, where to put them?\
-Sometimes you might see people put them in their own component, called Contracts.
+Sometimes you might see people put them in their own component, e.g. called Contracts.
 However, in our case that might be a bit excessive.

 We will revisit the consideration from the clean approach, giving the following discussion: